Websoft9/websoft9/README.md

 # Installation

-You should have root privileges user to install or upgrade or uninstall Websoft9, if you use no-root user you can `sudo su` for it
+Need root privileges user to install Websoft9, if you use no-root user you can `sudo su` for it

 ## Install & Upgrade